-Strategy Allocated Spend from activities targeting this outcome 2022-2023: £101,761
+Strategy Allocated Spend from activities targeting this outcome 2023-2024: £102,453

-IMPACT SUMMARY: Development of curriculum and Key Stage 4 curriculum aspirational pathways meant an increase in EBacc entry from 32% to 51% for Year 11 Cohort 2023 including 38% Disadvantaged which is a 3 Year High entry .
-Average attainment 8 score for disadvantaged students was 38.55 which was above intended target of 38.00, Ebacc average point score for disadvantaged students was 3.35 which was above intended target of 3.25, achievement of disadvantaged pupils as % of cohort in English 4+ was 57%, English 5+ 39%, Maths 4+ 54%, Maths 34%, Basics 4+ 46%, Basics 5+ 25% which is a 3 Year high including 31% Increase in English and 18% in Maths compared to previous academic Year.
-All 4 Key Performance Indicators for disadvantaged students were higher than 2018, 2019 and 2022.
-In years 7,8,9 GLS Standardised Assessments in Science and English demonstrate reduced gap between the performance of disadvantaged students in comparison to non-disadvantaged peers based on previous academic year cycle in particular Year 9 and Year 7.
-In addition FFT Aspire "Contextual Value Added" (CVA) comparison tool evidences FSM6 Progress 8 as -0.05 and Non FSM6 Progress 8 as -0.11 showing positive progress GAP for FSM6 pupils, this progress GAP was also positive for FSM 6 in the following categories - Male / Female / Middle Attainers / Not White Ethinic.
+IMPACT SUMMARY: Development of curriculum and Key Stage 4 curriculum aspirational pathways meant an increase in EBacc entry from 51% to 66% for Year 11 Cohort 2024 including 40% Disadvantaged which is a 3-year high entry.
+Average attainment 8 score for disadvantaged pupils was 36.50, Ebacc average point score for disadvantaged pupils was 3.25 which was above intended target of 3.15, achievement of disadvantaged pupils as % of cohort in English 4+ was 42%, English 5+ 28%, Maths 4+ 45%, Maths 5+ 27%, Basics 4+ 42%, Basics 5+ 22%.
+All 4 Key Performance Indicators for disadvantaged pupils were higher than 2018, 2019 and 2022.
+In Years 7, 8 and 9 GLS Standardised Assessments in Science and English demonstrate reduced gap between the performance of disadvantaged pupils in comparison to non-disadvantaged peers based on previous academic year cycle in particular Year 8 and Year 9.
+In addition, FFT Aspire "Contextual Value Added" (CVA) comparison tool evidences FSM6 Progress 8 as -0.08 and Non FSM6 Progress 8 as -0.12 showing positive progress GAP for FSM6 pupils, this progress GAP was also positive for FSM 6 in the following categories - Male / Female / Low Attainers / High Attainers / Not White Ethnic.
+Hathaway's overall attainment 8 disadvantaged GAP of 8.1 points is significantly less than the national average GAP of 14.3 points showing an increase in contextual progress in comparison to national benchmarks.

-INTENDED OUTCOME 2: Improved reading comprehension among disadvantaged pupils across Year 7-10.
+INTENDED OUTCOME 2: Improved reading comprehension among disadvantaged pupils across years 7-10.

-Strategy Allocated Spend from activities targeting this outcome 2022-2023: £35,123
+Strategy Allocated Spend from activities targeting this outcome 2023-2024: £36,000

-IMPACT SUMMARY: Following GLS Termly Assessments and Targeted Reading (Ruth Miskin Read Write Inc) and Literacy (Literacy Tool Box) intervention as well as HLTA Small group targeted sessions and withdrawal end of Year impact data show the following for Pupil Premium and SEND students.
+IMPACT SUMMARY: Following GLS Termly Assessments and Targeted Reading (Ruth Miskin Read Write Inc) and Literacy (Literacy Toolbox) intervention as well as HLTA Small group targeted sessions and withdrawal end of Year impact data show the following for Pupil Premium and SEND pupils.